csci104/site/resources/mt1-info/index.md

   - 8 AM section:
     - SLH 100 Last Name Starts with A - K
 	- SGM 101 Last Name Starts with L - Z
-  - If you have OSAS accomodations you should schedule your exam at the OSAS offices **on Thursday or Friday during OSAS hours**
+  - If you have OSAS accomodations you should schedule your exam at the OSAS offices **on Friday, ending at 5pm (closing time)**

 - The test will be taken on Gradescope and on paper.
 Be prepared with your laptop, and a pencil/pen.
 - The exam is **Closed book, Closed notes, Closed Internet (search/reference)**.
 You may use your mind, and blank scratch paper but nothing else.
 No referencing your labs, homeworks, etc.